Chart Color Schemes

 Residential development activity is lower than average in Rushworth according to AreaSearch's national comparison of local real estate markets

-In FY-26, $10.0 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
-Compared to Rest of Vic., Rushworth has around two-thirds the rate of new dwelling approvals per person and ranks among the 45th percentile nationally, indicating somewhat limited buyer options while strengthening demand for established homes.
-This is below average nationally, reflecting the area's maturity and possible planning constraints.
-Recent building activity consists solely of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+This financial year, $10.0 million in commercial approvals have been registered, reflecting moderate levels of commercial development.
+Compared to other areas in Victoria, Rushworth has around two-thirds the rate of new dwelling approvals per person and ranks among the 44th percentile nationally, indicating limited buyer options while strengthening demand for established homes.
+Recent building activity consists entirely of standalone homes, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+The estimated population density is 366 people per dwelling approval, reflecting its quiet, low-activity development environment.

-The estimated population per dwelling approval is 366 people in the area, reflecting its quiet, low activity development environment.
-Population forecasts indicate Rushworth will gain 714 residents by 2041.
+According to AreaSearch quarterly estimates, Rushworth's population is forecasted to grow by 707 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development